 Dallas continues to have some success on offense.
 Minnesota starts to bend, but they don't break.
 The Purple People Eaters pass rush keeps bringing the pressure and they ultimately either sack Staubach or force hasty throws out of bounds.
 Dallas might pick up a few first downs, but they soon wind up in third-and-long situations.

 The first half ends with the Vikings leading 7-0.

-Minus a three-play, four-yard drive, neither offense has scored.
-I think that’s a testament to both defenses.
+Minus Minnesota's three-play, four-yard drive, neither offense has scored.
+I think that's a testament to both defenses.
 The defensive lines are dominating.

 The entire front 7 for Minnesota is making plays.
 Their secondary, led by Paul Krause, is covering Dallas receivers well enough when Staubach extends plays scrambling.
 Unitas notes that Minnesota receivers run back to help Tarkenton when he scrambles, but the Cowboy receivers don't turn to help Roger.

 Dallas seems to be able to run the ball at times, but they keep meeting resistance on the pass.
 Lee Roy Jordan leads the Dallas defense and is having an outstanding game.